gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

   // Time at which the task has moved from "pending" state to any other state.
   InitiatedAt metav1.Time `json:"initiatedAt"`
   // LastError represents the errors when processing the task.
+  // +optional
   LastErrors []LastError `json:"lastErrors,omitempty"`
-  // Captures the last operation.
+  // Captures the last operation status if task involves many stages.
   // +optional
   LastOperation *LastOperation `json:"lastOperation,omitempty"`
 }